List of Sputtering Targets for Low Radiation Building Glass

 Niobium Sputtering Target

 Niobium is a lustrous, grey, ductile, paramagnetic metal in group 5 of the periodic table (see table), with an electron configuration in the outermost shells atypical for group 5.
-(This can be observed in the neighborhood of ruthenium (44), rhodium (45), and palladium (46).)Although it is thought to have a body-centered cubic Crystal structure from T = 0 K to its melting point, high-resolution measurements of the thermal expansion along the three crystallographic axes reveal anisotropies which are inconsistent with a cubic structure.
-Therefore, further research and discovery in this area is expected.
+(This can be observed in the neighborhood of ruthenium (44), rhodium (45), and palladium (46).
+However, it is thought to have a body-centered cubic crystal structure from T = 0 K to its melting point.
+High-resolution measurements of the thermal expansion along the three crystallographic axes reveal anisotropies inconsistent with a cubic structure.
+Therefore, further research in this area is expected.

 Nickel Chromium Sputtering Target